 Christians opposed abortion, of course, but some believers started questioning whether overpopulation concerns might be correct.
 Maybe God’s call to “be fruitful and multiply” and fill the earth (Gen. 1:28) was just a temporary directive that we’ve fulfilled and should now treat as being over and done with.

 But it takes only a little more digging to find out that’s not what God thinks.
 Overpopulation proponents saw children as more mouths to find – they saw them as a problem – but God speaks repeatedly of children as a blessing (Ps.
 113:9, 127:3-5, Prov.
 17:6, Matt.
 18:10, John 16:21).

 And opportunities present themselves when we see children as God sees them.
-Then we realize that not only do children come with a mouth that needs filling, but they also have hands that can produce even more than their mouth consumes.
+When we understand they are a blessing, then we realize that not only do children come with a mouth that needs filling, but they also have hands that can produce even more than their mouth consumes.
 And they have a brain to invent and problem solve.
-When we see children this way – as they really are– then we realize there’s real benefit in having lots of them: as we’ve been told, many hands make light work, and two heads are also better than one!
+When we see children this way – as a blessing and not a curse – then we’ll realize there’s a real practical benefit in having lots of them: as we’ve been told, many hands make light work, and two heads are also better than one!